h-gianni/helix-web/docs/MVP-JTBD-user-flows-310125.md

   3. Set up team/business context.
   4. Create a team.
   5. Add members to the team.
-  6. Rate a member’s performance on an initiative.
+  6. Rate a member’s performance on an activity.
   7. Give general written feedback.

 - **Pain Points**:
   - Time-consuming setup process.
-  - Confusion about how to define initiatives or job titles.
+  - Confusion about how to define activities or job titles.

 - **Emotions**:
   - Frustration during setup.